1982 Lebanon War: Opposing forces

 The 1982 Lebanon War was at first a conventional war up to and including when the PLO were expelled from Beirut.
 The war was limited by both Israel and Syria because they were determined to isolate the fighting, not allowing it to turn into an all-out war.
 Israeli forces were numerically superior, allowing Israel to maintain both the initiative and an element of surprise.
 The Syrian Army fielded six divisions and 500 aircraft, while Israel used five divisions and two brigades, plus 600 aircraft.
 There were numerous other factions involved.

+Israel and allies

 Israel

 IDF forces totalled 78,000 men, 1,240 tanks and 1,500 armoured personnel carriers.
 IDF troops were deployed in five divisions and two reinforced brigade-size units.
 The IDF maintained additional forces on the Golan Heights as an area reserve.
 IDF forces were divided into three main axis of advances called sectors: